haloy

 Deploy your application to configured servers.

-# Deploy with default config haloy deploy # Specify config file haloy deploy --config path/to/config.yaml haloy deploy -c path/to/config.yaml # Deploy to specific target haloy deploy --target production haloy deploy -t staging # Deploy to multiple targets haloy deploy --target staging,production # Deploy to all targets haloy deploy --all haloy deploy -a # Deploy without showing logs haloy deploy --no-logs
+# Deploy with default config haloy deploy # Specify config file haloy deploy --config path/to/config.yaml haloy deploy -c path/to/config.yaml # Deploy to specific target haloy deploy --target production haloy deploy -t staging # Deploy to multiple targets haloy deploy --target staging,production # Deploy to all targets (skips protected targets) haloy deploy --all haloy deploy -a # Deploy all targets including protected ones haloy deploy --all --include-protected # Deploy without showing logs haloy deploy --no-logs

 Options: